 Known Health Issues

-Unfortunately, there are bound to be health issues when you breed a large-sized dog with a toy-sized dog—especially if the parents are not properly screened beforehand.
-One of the most common conditions that they tend to get is hip dysplasia; an abnormality of the hip joint, it tends to lead to painful arthritis over time.
-In addition to that, they are prone to a few other conditions such as hypoglycemia, hypothyroidism, coat loss, and cataracts, all of which are fairly common among Pomeranians and Huskies.
+Unfortunately, there are bound to be health issues with these dog breeds when you breed a large-sized dog with a toy-sized dog—especially if the parents are not properly screened beforehand.
+One of the most common conditions with the dog breed that the dog breed tends to get is hip dysplasia; an abnormality of the hip joint, it tends to lead to painful arthritis over time.
+In addition to that, the dog breed is prone to a few other conditions such as hypoglycemia, hypothyroidism, coat loss, and cataracts, all of which are fairly common among the parent dog breeds – the Pomeranians and Huskies.